 In this guide, we’ll go over how to do it, give advice on avoiding issues, tell you where to find the best overnight parking spots, and provide useful tips for spending the night in your camper in an urban setting.

 - Happy Camping!

 Want to start undercover camping but not sure how to start?
 Here’s everything you need to know about camping in the city.

 Sleeping overnight inside your vehicle in locations where it’s typically not allowed is known as stealth camping.
 This type of under-the-radar camping is sometimes necessary when staying in urban areas without campgrounds or in rural zones where boondocking is prohibited.

-The reasons for having to stealth camp vary greatly.
+The reasons for having to covertly camp vary greatly.
 Some people without housing sleep in their cars out of necessity.
 Others choose to save on rent by living out of their vehicles while working full-time.
-There are also RVers who stealth camp when visiting cities as a way of avoiding hefty RV park fees.
+There are also RVers who camp this way when visiting cities as a way of avoiding hefty RV park fees.

 To stealth camp, you first need to search for a parking spot where you can stay overnight.
 This means deciphering parking signs to figure out if you can park there all night.
 Places like residential areas, city streets, community parks, hotel parking lots, and marina parking lots are all areas where people stealth camp.

 Once you find your overnight spot, do your best to be quiet and blend in with the other parked vehicles without attracting unwanted attention.
 You don’t want people or neighbors to know you’re sleeping there because they may ask you to leave.
 Or worse yet, they might call the cops on you!